jamesrharwood/srqr/items/integration_with_prior_work.md

 ---
 id: integration-with-prior-work
 title: Integration with prior work, implications, transferability, and contribution(s) to the field
+checklist:
-checklist: Summarize the main findings, explain how findings and conclusions connect to, support, elaborate on, or challenge conclusions of earlier scholarship; discuss the scope of application/generalizability; identify unique contribution(s) to scholarship in a discipline or field.
+    text: Summarize the main findings, explain how findings and conclusions connect to, support, elaborate on, or challenge conclusions of earlier scholarship; discuss the scope of application/generalizability; identify unique contribution(s) to scholarship in a discipline or field.
 ---

 ## What to write